Brian Lenihan Jnr: Opposition (2011)

 Lenihan barely held onto his seat in the 2011 general election.
 He was declared elected on the fifth count without reaching the quota with his first preference vote declining from 32.7% in 2007 to just 15.2%.
 He was the only Fianna Fáil TD, out of 47 outgoing TDs in Dublin constituencies, returned in the Dublin region.

-He was the Deputy Leader of Fianna Fáil and party Spokesperson for Finance until his death.
+He was the deputy leader of Fianna Fáil and party Spokesperson for Finance until his death.

-Lenihan contested the 2011 Fianna Fáil leadership election on the 26 January 2011, losing to Micheál Martin.
+Lenihan contested the 2011 Fianna Fáil leadership election on 26 January 2011, losing to Micheál Martin.

 April 2011 interview

 In an April 2011 interview, Lenihan claimed the European Central Bank forced Ireland into taking a bailout and rejected claims by a senior ECB figure that the bank warned Ireland in mid-2010 of the dangers it faced.
 He has also accused members of the ECB executives of briefing against Ireland and of "betrayal".
 Lenihan criticised some of the 17 governing board members of the bank for the "damaging" manner in which they had briefed some media about Ireland.
 He said, "On the betrayal issue, I did feel that some bank governors should not be speaking out of turn and that only the president should speak for the bank."
-The position of the ECB on Ireland's seeking of assistance was different from that of the European Commission, said Mr. Lenihan.
+The position of the ECB on Ireland's seeking of assistance was different from that of the European Commission, said Lenihan.
 "I don't think the commission were anxious to bounce member states into a programme.
 "That was my strong impression from my discussions with Commissioner Rehn." he said, adding that "the ECB clearly subscribed to a different view."
 He gave a graphic description of his feelings when the bailout talks were concluded.
 "I've a very vivid memory of going to Brussels on the final Monday to sign the agreement and being on my own at the airport and looking at the snow gradually thawing and thinking to myself, this is terrible.
 No Irish Minister has ever had to do this before."